 4. Policy Statement

-It is CHS policy that the processing of personal data by, or on behalf of, CHS or any of its customers – whether as a Data Controller (joint or in common) or as a Data Processor – shall be in accordance with the requirements, as currently understood, of the Data Protection Act 1998 and the current version of the NHS Confidentiality Code of Practice.
+It is CHS policy that the processing of personal data by, or on behalf of, CHS or any of its customers – whether as a Data Controller (joint or in common) or as a Data Processor – shall be in accordance with the requirements, as currently understood, of the Data Protection Act 1998 (to be superseded by the General Data Protection Regulation in May 2018) and the current version of the NHS Confidentiality Code of Practice.

 5. Assurance of Data Protection by CHS